Skip to content

 • Queue with hold mode and buffering when Music.app is closed.

-• Resolvers: SongSearchResolver (MusicKit) and LinkResolverService (Apple Music URLs).
+• Resolvers: SongSearchResolver (MusicKit) and LinkResolverService (native URL detection, Spotify/YouTube oEmbed, and validated Apple Music URLs).

 • Playback: AppleMusicController plays tracks via AppleScript while preserving window focus.